GSA/digitalgov.gov/content/posts/2015-01-15-the-future-will-be-printed-in-3d.md

 Available models include a [fractured face](http://3dprint.nih.gov/discover/3dpx-000822), [insulin](http://3dprint.nih.gov/discover/3dpx-000207), and a [cartoon model of the HIV virus](http://3dprint.nih.gov/discover/3dpx-000006).
 Classroom material is also being developed to teach educators how to use scientific 3D prints as hands-on teaching aids.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-314-NIH-3D-Print-Exchange-3D-model-and-Andrew-Bougie-Full-Brain-Side-view-printed-on-ProJet-660.jpg" alt="NIH 3D Print Exchange 3D model and Andrew Bougie Full Brain Side view printed on ProJet 660" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-314-NIH-3D-Print-Exchange-3D-model-and-Andrew-Bougie-Full-Brain-Side-view-printed-on-ProJet-660.jpg" alt="NIH 3D Print Exchange 3D model and Andrew Bougie Full Brain Side view printed on ProJet 660" %}

 NIH is also sponsoring a [&#8220;Science in 3D&#8221; festival](https://respond.niaid.nih.gov/conferences/Bioinformatics2015/Pages/default.aspx) on January 20th and 21st to promote the use of 3D technology in bioscience.
 Several aspects of 3D technology will be covered: modeling, printing, and visualization.
 Subject matter experts in government, academia, and the private sector will present on topics that include bioprinting, physician and patient education, medical and surgical devices, augmented reality for medicine, and 3D technology policies.